Bille374/App_KryptoJob_For_Hire/README.md

 # App_KryptoJob_For_Hire:

-This app consist a finding Professionals candidates for CryptoJobs, get them Hired then pay them.
+This app consists about finding Professionals candidates for CryptoJobs, get them Hired then pay them.
 As a fintech startup and devoloper, I am making a combination betweeen regular Apps  and Apps run on Web3 layer, To allow a new hirees experience Ethereum blockchain theory with cryptocurrency payment.